Member FAQs

 I'm an international student.
 What are my rights?

-As a worker in the US, you have the right to vote in unionization elections, participate in union activities, and speak in favor (or against!) a union.
+As a worker in the US, you have the right to vote in unionization elections, participate in union activities, and speak in favor of (or against!) a union.
 Discrimination against employees because of their union activities/sympathies is against the law.
 In fact, tens of thousands of international student workers nationwide have actively and visibly participated in their unionization efforts and none have reported retaliation.
 Participation in union activities CAN NOT legally jeopardize your visa status!

 There are several international students on our Organizing Committee who have loudly and proudly expressed their support for a union and worked to create one for graduate workers at UA.
 If you have any concerns or problems, please contact us at organize(dot)agwa@gmail(dot)com.